Screenshots may differ slightly depending on software version.

 For more details on Poisson regression see Section 4.3 in Generalized Linear Models with Applications in Engineering and the Sciences, 2nd Ed., by, Myers, Montgomery, Vining & Robinson.
 Check out their aircraft damage case that regresses the number of locations hit by the United States Navy on Vietnam War missions against the type of aircraft, bomb load and crew experience.

-Open Design-Expert and go to the Help menu, then hover over Tutorial Data and click Antiseptic to load your data.
+Open the program and go to the Help menu, then hover over Tutorial Data and click Antiseptic to load your data.
 The file comes with the response already modeled in three alternative ways: as-is and transformed by square root versus the natural log (recommended by the Box-Cox diagnostic plot).

 Click Analysis [+] and OK to begin the process of adding a new CFU analysis.
 Select Special Models.
-Recognizing the data being whole numbers, DX defaults to “Poisson (Count)”.
+Recognizing the data being whole numbers, the program defaults to “Poisson (Count)”.
 To differentiate this model from the others most clearly, edit the Analysis Name by adding “-Poisson”.

 Next, press the Start Analysis button.
 You now should see the usual series of left-to-right tabs for the progressive steps needed to select a model, test it statistically and generate response graphs.

-Skip ahead to the ANOVA tab to see the model recommended by DX—the optimally designed-for quadratic mixture order.
+Skip ahead to the ANOVA tab to see the model recommended—the optimally designed-for quadratic mixture order.
 The statistics all look very good, with low p-values and high R-squared values.

 Feel free at this point to go to the Model tab and apply the Auto Select tool for term elimination.
 However, the full model will be hard to beat in this case.